MAKOSCAFEE/community/committee-steering/governance/README.md

 ## Steps to create a SIG charter

-1. Copy [the template][Short Template] into a new file under community/sig-*YOURSIG*/charter.md ([sig-architecture example])
+1. Copy [the template][short template] into a new file under community/sig-_YOURSIG_/charter.md ([sig-architecture example])
 2. Read the [Recommendations and requirements] so you have context for the template
 3. Fill out the template for your SIG
 4. Update [sigs.yaml] with the individuals holding the roles as defined in the template.
 5. Add subprojects owned by your SIG in the [sigs.yaml]
-5. Create a pull request with a draft of your charter.md and sigs.yaml changes.
+6. Create a pull request with a draft of your charter.md and sigs.yaml changes.
 Communicate it within your SIG and get feedback as needed.
-6. Send the SIG Charter out for review to steering@kubernetes.io.
+7. Send the SIG Charter out for review to steering@kubernetes.io.
 Include the subject "SIG Charter Proposal: YOURSIG" and a link to the PR in the body.
-7. Typically expect feedback within a week of sending your draft.
-Expect longer time if it falls over an event such as Kubecon or holidays.
+8. Typically expect feedback within a week of sending your draft.
+Expect longer time if it falls over an event such as KubeCon/CloudNativeCon or holidays.
 Make any necessary changes.
-8. Once accepted, the steering committee will ratify the PR by merging it.
+9. Once accepted, the steering committee will ratify the PR by merging it.

 ## Steps to update an existing SIG charter